-- Aspects of French/Spanish speaking society and social issues and trends - Political and artistic culture and political culture - Grammar
+- Aspects of French/Spanish speaking society and social issues - Political and artistic culture and political culture - Grammar

 Options What is Assessed?
 How is it Assessed?
-Works: Literary texts and films (Either two texts or a text and a film) Paper 1 - Listening, Reading and Writing Aspects of French/ Spanish-speaking society: current trends and issues Artistic culture in the French/Spanish- speaking world Aspects of political life in the French/ Spanish-speaking world Grammar Written exam: 2 hours 30 minutes.
+Paper 1 - Listening, Reading and Writing Aspects of French/ Spanish-speaking society: current trends and issues Artistic culture in the French/Spanish- speaking world Aspects of political life in the French/ Spanish-speaking world Grammar Written exam: 2 hours 30 minutes.
 40% of A-Level Paper 2 - Writing Either two texts or a text and a film in the target language.
 Grammar Two essays: 2 hours.
-30% of A-Level Paper 3 - Speaking Knowledge of themes and your research project (see below) Independent research project: One of four sub-themes ie aspects of French/ Spanish speaking society: current trends, aspects of French/Spanish-speaking society: current issues, artistic culture in the French/ Spanish-speaking world, aspects of political life in the French/Spanish speaking world Two discussions: one on a stimulus card, one about your research project 21-23 minutes (including 5 minutes preparation time).
-30% of AS/A Level
+30% of A-Level Paper 3 - Speaking Knowledge of themes and your research project (see below) Independent research project: One of four sub-themes ie aspects of French/ Spanish speaking society: current trends, aspects of French/Spanish-speaking society: current issues, artistic culture in the French/Spanish-speaking world, aspects of political life in the French/Spanish speaking world Two discussions: one on a stimulus card, one about your research project 21-23 minutes (including 5 minutes preparation time).
+30% of AS/A Level of any discipline (only Law and Teacher Training have a better record), it is obvious that the UK's scarce language skills are regarded increasingly